Call Today! Free Immediate Response (818) 781-1570

 • Witness intimidation (Penal Code Section 136).

-It should be noted that out-of-state convictions will count as a “Strike” for California's three strikes law if they would have qualified as a violent or serious offense if the crime was committed in the state of California.
+It should be noted that out-of-state convictions will count as a “strike” under California's three-strikes law if they would have qualified as a violent or serious offense had the crime been committed in California.

-In other words, even if the crime committed in another state didn't count as a strike in the where it was committed, it can still be eligible for a strike offense if the crime is listed under California Penal Code Section 1192.7 or 667.5.
-If you need additional information, contact a Los Angeles criminal defense lawyer at our law firm.
+In other words, even if the crime committed in another state didn't count as a strike in the state where it was committed, it can still be eligible for a strike offense if the crime is listed under California Penal Code Section 1192.7 or 667.5.
+If you require further information, please contact a Los Angeles criminal defense lawyer at our law firm.

-If you have been accused of a serious or violent crime listed under California Penal Code Sections 1192.7 or 667.5, you need to immediately consult with the experienced Los Angeles criminal defense attorneys at Eisner Gorin LLP.
+Suppose you have been accused of a serious or violent crime listed under California Penal Code Sections 1192.7 or 667.5.
+In that case, you need to immediately consult with the experienced Los Angeles criminal defense attorneys at Eisner Gorin LLP.

 Related Content: